The museum

 - Chris Stolwijk, General Director RKD (Netherlands Institute for Art History), Professor of Dutch Art History of the long 19th Century, Utrecht University

-- Katlijne Van der Stighelen, Professor of Art Sciences KU (Catholic University) Leuven
+- Katlijne Van der Stighelen, Professor Emer. of Art Sciences KU (Catholic University) Leuven

 Support Foundation